-In Colombia, the traditional entrepreneurship and innovation politics have been complemented with a concept evolution to the innovative entrepreneurship and the entrepreneur innovation, which generate more economic impact able to generate wellness. iNNpulsa has already been working with the entrepreneur, businessmen and innovative persons of the country, supporting them from different perspectives that look for responses to their needs and find spaces that take them to the next step.
-Therefore, in 2016, iNNpulsa:
+In Colombia, the traditional entrepreneurship and innovation politics have been complemented with a concept evolution to the innovative entreprenurship and the entrepreneur innovation, which generate more economic impact able to generate wellness.

-It transferred more than COP 85.000 billion through co-financing instruments, of which COP 33.000 billion were contributed in consideration by the private sector.

-■It supported 13,321 companies/entrepreneurs through co-financing invitations.
-Through different initiatives like Heroes Fest (national and regional), Entrepreneurs and Heroes Talk among others, people from the 32 departments of the country were impacted.

-It is assisting 2,314 victims of displacement and violence, through the productive inclusion invitations.
+- It transferred more than COP 85.000 billion through co-financing instruments, of which COP 33.000 billion were contributed in consideration by the private sector. - It supported 13,321 companies/entrepreneurs through co-financing invitations. - Through different initiatives like Heroes Fest (national and regional), Emprendetones and Heroes Talk among others, people from the 32 departments of the country were impacted. - It is assisting 2,314 victims of displacement and violence, through the productive inclusion invitations.